+MI064

-ANN ARBOR HOUSING COMMISSION MI064 PHA Name PHA Number/HA Code I hereby certify that all the statement above, as we false claims and statements.
-Conviction may res well as any information provided in the ult in criminal and/or civil penalties. (ne accompaniment herewith, is true and accurate.
-Warning: HUD will prosecute (18 U.S.C.
+PHA Number/HA Code

+I hereby certify that all the statement above, as well as any information provided in the accompaniment herewith, is true and accurate.
+Warning: HUD will prosecute false claims and statements.
+Conviction may result in criminal and/or civil penalties.
+(18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
-3729, 3802) Name of Executive Director: Name of Board Chairperson: Jennifer Hall Dr. Lee Meadows Signature Lund Har Date 5/27/2023 Signature He E Medaro 5-36-2623
+3729, 3802)

-The United States Department of Housing and Urban Development is authorized to collect the information requested in this form by virtue of Title 12, U.S. Code, Section 1701 et seq., and regulations promulgated thereunder at Title 12, Code of Federal Regulations.
+The United States Department of Housing and Urban Development is authorized to collect the information requested in this form by virtue of Title 12, U.S. Code, Section 1701 et seq., and regulations promulated thereunder at Title 12, Code of Federal Regulations.
 Responses to the collection of information are required to obtain a benefit or to retain a benefit.
 The information requested does not lend itself to confidentiality.
 The information is collected to ensure that PHAs carry out applicable civil rights requirements.